What to Wear to an Interview?

 Before your interview, determine the company’s dress code (when in doubt, call the main phone number and ask the operator/receptionist).
 Plan to dress at that level or slightly above.
 It is far better to be slightly overdressed than to be underdressed.
 The objective is to present yourself in a way that shows respect for the people with whom you are interviewing.

 What Does “Business Casual” Mean?

-In certain industries, such as banking and finance, formal business attire is still the norm: suits and neckties for men, pantsuits or skirt suits and hosiery for women, etc. However, many Silicon Valley startups and other companies in the San Francisco Bay Area are more relaxed in their dress codes.
+In specific industries, such as banking and finance, formal business attire is still the norm.
+However, many Silicon Valley startups and other companies in the San Francisco Bay Area are more relaxed in their dress codes.

 Business casual is loosely defined.
 For men, a business casual outfit might consist of a collared shirt, khakis or slacks, and dress shoes.
-For women, a simple blouse with a modest skirt or slacks could suffice.
-Both men and women can benefit greatly from a blue, gray or black blazer which immediately dresses up any outfit.
+For women, a simple blouse with a modest skirt or pants could suffice.
+Both men and women can benefit from a blue, gray, or black blazer, which immediately dresses up any outfit.

 What Not to Wear

 At no time should any of the following be worn to a job interview:

 - Shirts or blouses that do not cover the midsection

 - Skirts or dresses with hems that do not reach the knee area

 - Shoes with heels higher than four inches